dirigible-io/dirigible-io.github.io/api/kafka_consumer.md

 {{ page.title }}
 ===

-The Kafka Consumer is listeningon a Topic destination to a [Kafka](http://kafka.apache.org/) messaging server.
+The Kafka Consumer is listening on a Topic destination to a [Kafka](http://kafka.apache.org/) messaging server.

 Version 4.x
 ---